• Skip to main content

 Chopped chicken and seasonings in a skillet.

-1. Add one and a half cups of cheese and stir to combine.
+1. Add 1.5 cups of cheese and stir to combine.

 Chopped chicken topped with shredded cheese in a skillet.

-1. Place about a third of a cup of the mixture on each tortilla and roll up tightly.
+1. Place about a third of a cup of the mixture on each tortilla, then roll it tightly.

 A flour tortilla with a scoop of chicken filling in the middle.